Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

 \section{Algorithms}

-In this section, we use the weighted sum-rate maximization of B-MAC networks as an example to illustrate the benefit of polite water-filling.
+In this section, we use the weighted sum-rate maximization to illustrate the benefit of polite water-filling.
 We first present the simpler case of a sub-class of B-MAC networks, \textit{\emph{the interference}}\emph{ }\textit{\emph{tree (iTree) network}}s, with a concave objective function.
-Then the algorithm is modified to find sub-optimal but good solutions for the general B-MAC networks.
-Readers who are interested in algorithms implementation only may directly go to Section \ref{sub:alg-B-MAC} and read Table \ref{tab:table2} for Algorithm PT and Table \ref{tab:table3} for Algorithm PP. Algorithm P and P1 are more of theoretic value.
+Then the algorithm is modified for the general B-MAC networks.
+Readers who are interested in algorithm implementation only may directly go to Section \ref{sub:alg-B-MAC} and read Table \ref{tab:table2} for Algorithm PT and Table \ref{tab:table3} for Algorithm PP. Algorithm P and P1 are more of theoretical value.